 Can I walk on roof panels once installed?

-Yes, the roof panels are designed to withstand up to 140kg over the supported area of roof only (i.e. No loads are permitted on the unsupported overhang section of roofs).
+Yes, our insulated roof panels are designed and engineered to withstand a human service load up to 140kg over the supported area of roof only.
+No loads are permitted on the unsupported side or cantilevered overhang section of roofs.
+Avoid stepping on the ribs.

 Can I cut the panels on site?